Neerajs24/CODTECH-Task1/README.md

 # CODTECH-Task1

-@Name: Neeraj Kasera
+#Name: Neeraj Kasera
-@Company: CODTECH IT SOLUTIONS
+#Company: CODTECH IT SOLUTIONS
-@ID: CT08DS1553
+#ID: CT08DS1553
-@Domain: Web Development
+#Domain: Web Development

 # Overview of the Project
 This project is a simple responsive e-commerce website built using HTML, CSS, and JavaScript.
 It demonstrates the basic structure and functionality of an online store, including product listings, a shopping cart, and dynamic updates to the cart's contents and total price.